anthonypz/Countrybase/README.md

 On the React side, I created reusable components for the restcountries and weather APIs.
 I decided to use a controlled component for the input.
 The countries data then gets filtered based on the input's state, passed down through props, and displayed as a separate component.
 The weather API gets called based on the filtered country's capital info.
 The final result is a component displaying country data from two different sources.
 This app uses Material UI's component library for the design, which is an awesome tool to work with.
 I simply styled the input box and buttons, wrapped the content in a card UI component, and gave the text a lift using the Roboto font with the Typography component.

-I decided to try Material UI's component library for building out the app design.

 ## Optimizations

 The two biggest optimizations that I made were: